WBC GM Guidelines

 For example, if Monsters Ravage America had four Heats in Round 1.
 Players who won four games would advance before players who won three games.
 If the GM decided to advance 16 players to Round 2, and more than 16 players won four games, then the remaining tie breakers would be used to determine which of the players would advance.
 NOTE: It is rare for all qualifying winners to appear for the advanced rounds, and an alternate list at least as long as the number of advancing positions is wise.

 Heats: Single Win (HSW) - A tournament that advances players into Single Elimination Rounds.
 GMs should specify the number of players who may advance to Round 2.
-(If GMs will base that number on how many winner emerge from the heats, indicate more than one number, e.g., "16/25".)
+(If GMs will base that number on how many winners emerge from the heats, indicate more than one number, e.g., "16/25".)
 Any GM who needs to trim the field or identify alternates to fill out the field, must use the standard set of tie-breakers, below.
 The first criterion is "Win in First Heat Played."
 GMs should carefully review the tie breakers in order to be able to apply them properly.
 Standard tie-breakers enable players to make more educated decisions about which tournaments to play and whether or not they qualify to advance to later rounds of play.

 1. Win in first Heat entered;